AdibTE/form-maker/README.md

 ### installing
 1. npm install fancy-form

-2. add below code to your script file
+2. try importing package to your script file / or use our importing tip

- *import * as former from '/node_modules/fancy-form/fancy-form.js'; *

 3. try using functions to make forms and elements

+### importing
+import * as former from '/node_modules/fancy-form/fancy-form.js';

 ### makeForm function
 *makeForm( '.main' , [ { placeholder:"name" },{ placeholder:"eman" } ] )*